manoverboard/AndrewBoardman/about.md

   triumphs and abominable tragedies?
 What does it mean to design answers?
 And how do we make our connections and commentaries matter?</p><p>These are some of the questions that challenge me and cut across my work and practice.
-I call this site "A to B" because it's what I know.
-(I'm leaving "C to Z" to others.)</p><p>I am a designer who runs a studio in Canada called <a href="https://manoverboard.com" title="">Manoverboard</a>.
-Our focus is on helping organizations drive social change through human-centered design.
-Manoverboard began in 2002 out of my Brooklyn apartment.</p><p>In addition to managing the studio, I draw and write.
+I call this site "A—B" because it's what I know.
+(I'm leaving "C—Z" to others.)</p><p>I am a designer who runs a studio in Canada called <a href="https://manoverboard.com" title="">Manoverboard</a>
+  whose focus is on helping organizations drive social change through human-centered design.
+Manoverboard began in 2002 out of my small Brooklyn apartment.</p><p>In addition to managing the studio, I draw and write.
 I am slowly working on a book on design responsibility.
 I teach at the University of Manitoba and recently taught at Red River College in Winnipeg.
-My interests outside of graphic design include consciousness, history and critical theory.</p><p>What else?
+Outside of graphic design, my interests include consciousness, history and critical theory.</p><p>What else?
 I cut my design teeth creating Barneys New York’s first e-commerce site.
 I hold a B.A. from Brown University and an M.F.A. from SUNY Albany.
 I received a Fulbright Fellowship and a NYFA Fellowship.